3sd/slides/civicamp-manchester-2018/gpie/content.md

 Develop custom extensions when necessary

-Long term approach with continued investment
+A long view with continued investment

 Note: explain the + and - of each approach